 The Historic Lighthouse of the Outer Banks

-Built in 1823, the Ocracoke Light is the oldest lighthouse in North Carolina that is still in continuous service.
-In fact, the Ocracoke Light is the second oldest lighthouse in the United States in continuous service.
+Built in 1823, the Ocracoke Lighthouse is the oldest lighthouse continuously in service in North Carolina.
+The Ocracoke Lighthouse is the second oldest operating lighthouse in the nation.
 The current light has 8,000 candlepower and can be seen from 14 miles out to sea.

 Ocracoke Lighthouse FAQs